Your business may be raring to hire its first employee, but have you taken all the necessary steps to set yourself up as a lawful employer?

 Covering Your Bases

 Though these are the main steps employers must take that are required by federal or state law, there are other smart things to do before you start employing people.
-These include writing an employee handbook, so there are no questions about your rules and protocols for employees (even your first hire), and creating a personnel file for every employee.
+These include creating an employee handbook, so there are no questions about your rules and protocols for employees (even your first hire), and creating a personnel file for every employee.

 While keeping personnel files is not technically required by aw, it protects you if you ever get sued by an employee.
 It also makes it easy for you to quickly find any relevant information about an employee, including their basic information, work and performance history, and benefits enrollment information, and workplace injury history.